The Computational Complexity of Disconnected Cut and 2K2-Partition: Introduction

 \begin{prop}[\cite{IKPT09}] Let $G$ be a connected graph.
 Then statements $(1)$--$(5)$ are equivalent: \begin{itemize} \item [$(1)$] $G$ has a disconnected cut. \item [$(2)$] $G$ has a {\it $2S_2$-partition}. \item [$(3)$] $G$ allows a vertex-surjective homomorphism to $\reflex{C}_4$. \item [$(4)$] $\overline{G}$ has a spanning subgraph that consists of exactly two nontrivial bicliques. \item [$(5)$] $\overline{G}$ has a {\it $2K_2$-partition}. \end{itemize} If $\diam(G)=2$, then $(1)$--$(5)$ are also equivalent to the following statements: \begin{itemize} \item [$(6)$] $G$ allows a compaction to $\reflex{C}_4$. \item [$(7)$] $G$ is contractible to some biclique $K_{k,\ell}$ for some $k,\ell\geq 2$. \end{itemize} \end{prop}

 Due to Proposition~\ref{p-known}, questions Q1--Q4 are equivalent.
-Hence, by solving one of them we solve them all.
-Moreover, every graph of diameter 1 has no disconnected cut, and every graph of diameter at least 3 has a disconnected cut~\cite{FMPS09}.
-Hence, we may restrict ourselves to graphs of diameter 2.
-Then, by solving one of Q1--Q4 we also determine the computational complexity of $\reflex{C}_4$-{\sc Compaction} on graphs of diameter 2 and {\sc Biclique Contraction} on graphs of diameter 2; thus proving NP-completeness would solve Q5.
-Recall that Vikas~\cite{Vi02} showed that $\reflex{C}_4$-{\sc Compaction} is \NP-complete.
-However, the gadget in his \NP-completeness reduction has diameter 3 as observed by Ito et al.~\cite{IKPT}.
+Recall that we may restrict ourselves to graphs of diameter~2, as every graph of diameter 1 has no disconnected cut, and every graph of diameter at least 3 has a disconnected cut~\cite{FMPS09}.
+Under this restriction, Proposition~\ref{p-known} tells us that Q1--Q4 are also equivalent to~Q5 and to the question of determining the computational complexity of $\reflex{C}_4$-{\sc Compaction}.
+Recall that Vikas~\cite{Vi02} showed that the latter problem is \NP-complete.
+However, the gadget in his \NP-completeness reduction has diameter~3 as observed by Ito et al.~\cite{IKPT}.

 {\bf Our Result.} A pair of vertices in a graph is a {\it dominating (non-)edge} if the two vertices of the pair are (non-)adjacent, and any other vertex in the graph is adjacent to at least one of them.
-We solve question Q4 by showing that the problem {\sc Surjective ${\cal C}_4$-Homomorphism} is indeed \NP-complete, even for graphs of diameter 2 that have a dominating non-edge.
+We solve question Q4 by showing that the problem {\sc Surjective ${\cal C}_4$-Homomorphism} is indeed \NP-complete for graphs of diameter 2 even if they have a dominating non-edge.
 In contrast, Fleischner et al.~\cite{FMPS09} showed that this problem is polynomial-time solvable on input graphs with a dominating edge.
-As a consequence of our result, we find that the problems {\sc Disconnected Cut}, $2K_2$-{\sc Partition}, $2S_2$-{\sc Partition}, and 2-{\sc Biclique Vertex-Cover} are all \NP-complete.
-Moreover, we also find that the problems ${\cal C}_4$-{\sc Compaction} and {\sc Biclique Contraction} are \NP-complete even for graphs of diameter 2.
+As a consequence of our result and Proposition~\ref{p-known}, we find that the problems {\sc Disconnected Cut}, $2K_2$-{\sc Partition}, $2S_2$-{\sc Partition}, and 2-{\sc Biclique Vertex-Cover} and also that the problems ${\cal C}_4$-{\sc Compaction} and {\sc Biclique Contraction} are \NP-complete for graphs of diameter 2 even if they have a dominating non-edge.
+Hence, we have not only solved question~Q4 but also questions~Q1,~Q2,~Q3 and~Q5.